 Simawé

-Simawé: The Dynamic Force in French Alternative Rock
+Simawé: The Driving Force of Modern French Rock

-Simawé is a French alternative rock band known for its powerful live performances and genre-blending sound.
-Hailing from Paris, the group achieved notable success with their debut album, which charted in France and established them as a compelling act in the European rock scene.
+Simawé is a French rock band known for its powerful fusion of alternative rock energy with melodic post-grunge intensity.
+Hailing from Lyon, the group achieved notable commercial success with their 2018 album 'Echoes in the Static,' which charted across Europe and solidified their reputation as a compelling live act.

 Early career